ghaschel/vscode-angular-html/README.md

 ## Angular HTML Template Syntax Highlighting

 This plugin adds syntax highlighting for angular HTML template files in VS Code.
-It supports the angular syntax itself, HTML DOM events, empathyses deprecated and obsolete tags and attributes usage according to the current status of HTML.
+It supports the angular syntax itself, HTML DOM events and emphasizes deprecated and obsolete tags and attributes usage according to the current status of HTML.

+> Note: VSCode's default Dark+ theme doesn't have the highlighting displayed in these images.
+For that effect I recommend the using [dark-plus-syntax](https://github.com/dunstontc/dark-plus-syntax/) theme.

 ## Summary